ChiaPatricia/jia-xu/content/talk/_index.md

 ---
-title: Talks that Last
+title: Courses I've Taken
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  This is a list for my previous data science and machine learning courses which helped me develop the mindset to work like a data scientist / data analyst, and follow a methodology to tackle different types of data science problems.
-author: "The R Markdown Team @RStudio"
+author: "Jia Xu"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true